 How It Works

-Fossilized diatoms have many sharp points and edges, so when they come in contact with insects they scratch up the waxy coating on their exoskeletons.
+Fossilized diatoms have many sharp points and edges, so when they come in contact with insects, they scratch up the waxy coating on their exoskeletons.
 This causes insects to dry out and die, usually within an hour.
-Diatomaceous earth kills ants, aphids, beetles, fleas, flies, mealworms, mites, lice, slugs, snails, ticks, weevils, and all sorts of other insects.
+Diatomaceous earth kills ants, aphids, beetles, fleas, flies, lice mealworms, mites, slugs, snails, ticks, weevils, and all sorts of other insects.